Mario Kart Wii: Gameplay

-Yoshi drifting on a bike, a new vehicle type for the series, during a race on the Mario Circuit track.
+Yoshi, the player character, is seen drifting on a bike, a new vehicle type for the series, during a race on Mario Circuit.
 The heads up display indicates race information in the four corners of the screen (clockwise from top right): race time, laps, mini-map, race position, and collected power-up.

-Mario Kart Wii is a kart racing game featuring single-player and multiplayer modes.
+Mario Kart Wii is a kart and bike racing game featuring single-player and multiplayer modes.
 The players control one of many selectable Mario franchise characters and participate in races or battles using go-karts or motorbikes on courses thematically based on locations from the Mario franchise.
 During gameplay, the player views the action from a third-person perspective that tracks the player from behind their vehicle.
 Mario Kart Wii supports four different control schemes; the primary control scheme is the Wii Remote, optionally used in conjunction with the plastic Wii Wheel accessory, which uses the controller's motion-controls to simulate operating a steering wheel.
 The other supported control schemes are the Wii Remote with the Nunchuk attachment; the Classic Controller; and the GameCube controller, all of which allow the player to instead steer using the respective controllers' analog stick.
 While driving, the player collects power-ups from item boxes placed in various points on the track—these power-ups allow the player to attack opponents, causing them to slow down or spin out of control; defend against such attacks; or gain boosts in speed.

 Mario Kart Wii is bundled with the Wii Wheel accessory.

 Mario Kart Wii features 24 playable characters from the Mario series, the largest roster of any Mario Kart game until the release of Mario Kart 8 in 2014.
 Wii introduces Baby Peach, Baby Daisy, Rosalina, Funky Kong, and Dry Bowser as playable drivers for the first time in the Mario Kart series.
 Unlike Mario Kart DS, where characters can drive a kart exclusive to that character and the standard go-kart, each character is assigned to one of three different weight classes, which affects the selection of vehicles the character can drive.
 Mario Kart Wii uses two different classes of vehicles, Karts and Bikes, with the latter being a new addition to the series.
 Bikes were also subdivided further into two categories: regular and sports bikes, with sports bikes featuring an alternate drift type known as inside drifting.
 Mii characters saved in the console's Mii Channel are also playable.
 Thirty-six vehicles are available in Mario Kart Wii, each of which has different properties that affect how the vehicle handles while driving.
 Half the characters, vehicles, and courses are initially unavailable to the player; certain objectives must be completed to unlock each one.